- Dining Services

-Roommate information is provided in the assignment email that is sent after your sign your contract.
-You will receive the roommates name and telephone number.
+Roommate information is provided in the assignment email that is sent after you sign your contract.
 Roommates may change frequently throughout the summer due to cancellations.
-You will not be notified of this change; however, your new roommate will receive your name and telephone number in his/her assignment email.
+You will not be notified of this change; however, your new roommate will receive your name in his/her assignment email.

 How much does it cost to stay on campus?

 All applications for housing must be accompanied by a deposit.
 The deposit is $100 for the residence halls and Buccaneer Ridge apartments.
 The cost per building can be found here.

 The deposit is used as a reservation, cancellation and damage deposit.
 The deposit will be refunded if:

 The institution is notified a minimum of 14 calendar days prior to the first official day of registration.
 The date is determined each semester according to the first official day of registration for new freshmen and new transfer students.